Is your butt causing your knee pain?

-Exercise is the best treatment for PFJP.
+Exercise is the best treatment for Patella Pain.
 Who would have thought?!
 This has been shown to reduce pain and symptoms in the short-term term as well as improving function in the long-term **.

 It is important during all forms of running and through all the strengthening exercises throughout rehab that the pelvis stays even across both sides and the opposite hip does not drop.
 Using a mirror may help provide feedback about hip, knee and ankle joint positions.

-Some exercises are shown below for the management of PFJP:
+Some exercises that are shown to help the management of Patella Pain are:

 - Calf raises –Double leg, single leg or smith machine single leg